Sign In

 Testing laboratories

 The accreditation of a testing laboratory proves that the laboratory produces reliable results with the testing methods that are included in its scope of accreditation.
-Accredited testing laboratories are industrial laboratories, service laboratories and public research laboratories.
-Examples of laboratory fields include food, drinking water, environmental water and soil samples, emission measurements, as well as the testing of materials and products.

-Testing laboratories use accreditation as a means to demonstrate their competence to their clients.
+Testing laboratories use accreditation as a mean to demonstrate their competence to their clients.
 Many tendering processes both in Finland and abroad require that competence is demonstrated through accreditation.
 Many authorities utilise accreditation when approving organisations for official duties.
 In such cases, competence requirements have been defined in legislation.

 Cooperation